Divajain/userdocs/docs/paypage.md

 ## Using the paypage template in a Lightning Component

-To use the payapge template in a Lightning Component, follow the steps below
+To use the paypage template in a Lightning Component, follow the steps below:

 1. Download the script from below URL, and save it in a new Javascript file